spectraldecomp/hacklahoma-2022/README.md

 - This repository serves to support my Hacklahoma 2022 project.

 ## Theory for Dynamic Ruleset
-- Goal is to create a cell structure that dynamically changed its ruleset to guarantee proliferation (but not entirely overwhelm the scene; i.e. still contain some organic pattern).
+- Goal is to create a cell structure that dynamically changes its ruleset to organically proliferate.
 - How do we do this?
 ### Dynamic Ruleset Logic
 - The standard ruleset for Conway's Game of Life is as follows: